wp-plugins/simplemap/readme.txt

 = I've put in the shortcode, but my map isn't showing up.
 Why? =

-First, check to make sure you have a Google Maps API key entered on the General Options page.
-The map won't display if you don't have a key.

 If the search form is showing up, but the map is blank, it's probably a Javascript error.
 Check to see if any other plugins are throwing Javascript errors before the SimpleMap Javascript gets loaded.

 = What is the "Special Location Label"? =

 This is meant to flag certain locations with a specific label.
 It shows up in the search results with a gold star next to it.
 Originally this was developed for an organization that wanted to highlight people that had been members for more than ten years.
 It could be used for something like that, or for "Favorite Spots," or "Free Wi-Fi," or anything you want.
 You can also leave it blank to disable it.

-= Why can't my map load more than 100 search results at a time? =

-On most browsers, loading more than 100 locations at once will really slow things down.
-In some cases, such as a slower internet connection, it can crash the browser completely.
-I put that limit on there to prevent that from happening.

 = Can I suggest a feature for SimpleMap? =